 DAKT TUESDAY DEADLINE: ROSEN, NATIONAL TRIAL LAWYERS, Encourages Daktronics, Inc. Investors to Secure Counsel Before Important February 21 Deadline in Securities Class Action – DAKT

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Daktronics, Inc. (NASDAQ: DAKT) between March 10, 2022 and December 6, 2022, both dates inclusive (the “Class Period”), of the important February 21, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Daktronics, Inc. DAKT between March 10, 2022 and December 6, 2022, both dates inclusive (the "Class Period"), of the important February 21, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Daktronics securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.